Skip to content

 martine.comeau.chum@ssss.gouv.qc.ca

-NAF extends its appreciation to the Gordon and Marilyn Macklin Foundation for awarding NAF a matching grant that provides support for the sites across the country who are recruiting participants in the Natural History Study.
+The CRC-SCA is supported by funding from: the Gordon and Marilyn Macklin Foundation, NAF, NAF’s Drug Development Collaborative, Columbia University, and Ataxia Canada.
+NAF extends its appreciation to these partners for providing financial support for the Natural History Study.
 This clinical research collects the essential data needed to provide our industry partners information about disease progression which guides them as they work to develop treatments and design clinical trials.
 This effort is paramount to make the necessary advancements in pursuit of a treatment for Ataxia and, ultimately, a cure.

 Print Friendly, PDF & Email